mmbmf1/nps-app/README.md

 ## what it does

-search for parks by typing anything - park names, activities like "hiking", or locations like "colorado". optionally filter by specific states.
+search for parks by typing anything - park names, activities like "hiking", or locations like "colorado". optionally filter by specific states. results appear on an interactive map with clickable markers.

 ## features

 - **smart search**: find parks by name, activity, or location
+- **interactive map**: mapbox integration with clickable park markers
+- **synchronized experience**: click search results to highlight markers and vice versa
 - **advanced filtering**: multi-select state filtering with clear button
 - **relevance sorting**: results sorted by relevance score
 - **responsive design**: works on desktop and mobile